 - High Price Range: Though pricing suggests quality and desirability, the high price range has made it reachable within the pocket of a few customers only.
 The younger generation who yearns for fashionable and luxurious lifestyles can’t afford high-priced products.

 - Asian Markets: A huge proportion of the group’s sales come from Asian consumers globally.
 Consequently, any change to consumer tastes or economic, regulatory, or social and political environment in Asia could adversely impact Asian consumer’s life.
 A substantial proportion of group profits rely upon its licensed business in Japan and other key licensed products.

-This concludes the part of weaknesses.
+This concludes the part about weaknesses.
 So now let us learn how Burberry grasps its opportunities to tackle its weaknesses.

 3. Opportunities of Burberry

-Opportunities are the external factors that gives a positive impact on the company.
+Opportunities are the external factors that have a positive impact on the company.
 Here, the opportunities of Burberry help it to increase its productivity.
 Let’s have a check on it.